 If you are confident you've got everything under control, and are not applying from Pakistan, you are welcome to apply directly to Federation University yourself.
 All the information you will need is on our Direct applications page.

-The process for applying for a postgraduate research degree (ie doctorates and some master programs) is very different to applying for a coursework degree.
+The process for applying for a postgraduate research degree (ie doctorates and some master courses) is very different to applying for a coursework degree.
 All applications for higher degrees by research are processed by Research Services.

 If you wish to apply for a postgraduate research degree, you should refer to the Research degrees apply page for information on the research application process, as well as the relevant application forms.